mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 In this demo, you will see how to extend an existing column type, add your own filter operators with filter input value props.

-If you open the filter panel for the `totalPrice` column, you will see that it only contains 2 operators `<`, `>`, and that the input field is prefixed with '$'.
+As you can see in the filter panel, the `totalPrice` column only contains 2 operators `<`, `>`, and the input field is prefixed with `$`.

 {{"demo": "pages/components/data-grid/filtering/ColumnTypeFilteringGrid.js", "bg": "inline"}}

 3. **Custom operator**.

-In this last demo, you will see how to create a complete new operator for a specific column.
+In this demo, you will see how to create a complete new operator for a specific column.

+The rating column contains new `From` operator as you can see in the filter panel.

 {{"demo": "pages/components/data-grid/filtering/CustomRatingOperator.js", "bg": "inline"}}

 ### Server-side filter

-As in the sort feature, filter can be run server side by setting the 'filterMode' prop to 'server', and implementing the 'onFilterChange' handler.
+As in the sort feature, filter can be run server side by setting the `filterMode` prop to `server`, and implementing the `onFilterChange` handler.

 ```tsx
 <DataGrid